Are you looking for the best WordPress email log plugins?

 WP Mail SMTP also lets you send test emails to help you confirm if everything is working fine.
 This can help you diagnose the exact problem and fix WordPress email issues across your site.

-Overall, WP Mail SMTP provides super useful email log features including open and click tracking, which no other competitor supports at the time of this writing.
+Overall, WP Mail SMTP provides super useful email log features including open and click tracking better than most WP Mail SMTP alternatives.

 Pricing: WP Mail SMTP paid plans start at only $49.00, which come with the full set of features like detailed email logs and email tracking.